-Because my daughter, Sarah, is now a teenager, the question I’m most often asked is about algebra.
+Because my daughter, Ashar, is now a teenager, the question I’m most often asked is about algebra.
 I admit that this makes me smile sometimes.

-To be blunt, Sarah’s arithmetic knowledge (like, 7 times 8) is sometimes not the strongest.
+To be blunt, Ashar’s arithmetic knowledge (like, 7 times 8) is sometimes not the strongest.
 HOWEVER.
 She does algebra for fun, and does it well.

 Balancing chemical equations.
 She starting doing this via Uzinggo and moved on to doing some other examples she’s found in a variety of sources.

-This is 100% algebra, and somehow Sarah finds it fun – because it has a practical application to a topic she enjoys.
+This is 100% algebra, and somehow Ashar finds it fun – because it has a practical application to a topic she enjoys.

 But the thing that fits in with that is that we aren’t trying to have “algebra course” come out of this.
 We’re not doing algebra worksheets to solve for X. While we’re occasionally diving into the stories in Life of Fred: Pre-Algebra 1 with Biology, we’re focused MUCH more on the biology piece of that, actually, as the math is a little simplistic at this point.
 (And we’re doing this infrequently – just as it catches our interest among our other reading!)

 What we are doing is using the things Ashar has already encountered on her own to start conversations that drive us deeper.
 We might not work out algebra problems even weekly, but we talk about how algebra works in everything from grocery price calculations to our family budget almost daily!